UllaRisager/Learn-with-Locals/_posts/2017-04-28-the-future-of-traveling.md

 Ultimately, I think this is the future of traveling, because this is what drives a change in behaviour and mindset among a given group of people.

-Early adopters and innovators &nbsp;will see this and their behaviour will eventually manifest into more and more people’s minds and feelings, creating a new paradigm and thus a shift in travel behaviour.
+Early adopters and innovators  will see this and their behaviour will eventually manifest into more and more people’s minds and feelings, creating a new paradigm and thus a shift in travel behaviour.

 Not just a shift promoting learning, experiential traveling and personal empowerment, but it all comes down to feeling like we belong somewhere and connection - about seeing something in others, that touches something in us.

-&nbsp;

 ![](/uploads/versions/we-love-to-travel---x----1520-1530x---.png)

-&nbsp;

 ### How so?

 There's a big difference between traveling and going on a holiday for most people, but does it really have to be this way?
 Who says we can't take time off from our "real lives" to go explore a destination and still challenge ourselves and learn and grow?

 I personally believe that when we’re traveling, we’re of course moving, but we also want to be moved!
 Experiences that “move” us are usually those we tell our friends and family about when we come back, because those are the ones that stick.

-&nbsp;

 ### So why travel and learn?